Adopted: September 28, 2019

 3. Nomination of Officers:

 Officers shall be elected at reunions to serve a term of three (3) years to coincide with the general membership reunions.
 The President shall have the option of a second (3) year term by nomination and election and is eligible to serve again after vacating the position for at least one term.
 There are no term limits for other officers.
-Officers to be elected shall follow Roberts Rules of Order and elections shall be by simple majority of those members present and voting.
+Officers to be elected shall follow Roberts Rules of Order and elections shall be by simple majority of those contributing members present and voting.
 Should the President be unable to fill his/her term, the Vice President shall serve out the term.
 An effort should be made to elect Directors of Membership from the Early (Precom-1986), Mid (1987-1995) and Late (1996-2003, plus SDTS) eras of the USS Paul F. Foster.

 In the event of a vacancy in the office of Vice-President during a board term, the remaining board members shall elect by simple majority vote from among the Directors who served aboard the USS Paul F Foster a Vice-President to serve until the next association reunion.
 The vote of the prospective replacement Vice-President shall not count towards the majority vote.
 If there are no current Directors who served aboard the USS Paul F Foster, the remaining board members shall elect by two-thirds majority vote from among the contributing Association members at large who served aboard the USS Paul F Foster a Vice-President to serve until the next association reunion.

 In the event of a vacancy during a board term in the office of Secretary or Treasurer, the remaining board members shall elect by simple majority vote from among the Directors a Secretary or Treasurer to serve until the next association reunion.
 The vote of the prospective replacement Secretary or Treasurer shall not count towards the majority vote.